digiaonline/lumen-rbac/README.md

 composer require nordsoftware/lumen-rbac
 ```

-2. Copy the configuration template in `config/rbac.php` to your application's `config` directory and modifying according
+2. Copy the configuration template in `config/rbac.php` to your application's `config` directory and modify according
 to your needs.

 3. Add the following lines to your `bootstrap/app.php`: